pariyatti/kosa/ops/README.md

 ### 1.g Enable automatic snapshots for lightsail

-Currently the terraform AWS provider lacks the ability to configure this and hence we are relying on a simple boto3 script that can be run once to enable/check automatic snapshots for all the lightsail instances in us-east-1 region.
+Currently the terraform AWS provider lacks the ability to configure this and hence we are relying on a simple boto3 script that can be run once (manually) to enable/check automatic snapshots for all the lightsail instances in us-east-1 region.

 Refer to [scripts/aws_lightsail/README.md](scripts/aws_lightsail/README.md) for more details